How to Read Food Labels and Tips

 The answer to the question about Pam!

-I Can’t Believe It’s Not Butter spray advertises no calories!
+I Can’t Believe It’s Not Butter Spray advertises no calories!
 (It’s pure fat!)

 Mazola Naturally Fat-Free Olive Oil ¼g serving size (It’s pure fat!)